oroinc/documentation/user_guide/first_steps.rst

 Conclusion
 -----------

-This way, your company can adjust OroCRM to meet its purposes and correspond to its needs, and use OroCRM to strengthen the marketing and sales potential, ensure efficient management, get an insight of the company trends and processes and boos the productivity.
+This way, your company can adjust OroCRM to meet its purposes and correspond to its needs.
+Using OroCRM will help your business strengthen its marketing and sales potential, ensure efficient management, gain valuable insight of your company's trends and processes, and boost overall productivity.

-You can find more information about available functions and capabilities in the :ref:`User Guide <user-guide-main>`.
+You can find more information about the available functions and capabilities in the :ref:`User Guide <user-guide-main>`.